project-zot/project-zot.github.io/docs/articles/benchmarking-with-zb.md

 ## How to get zb

 The zb project is hosted with zot on GitHub at [project-zot](https://github.com/project-zot/zot).
 From GitHub, you can download the zb binary or you can build zb from the source.
-You can also directly run the released docker image.
+You can also directly run the released container image.

 <a name="supported-platforms"></a>
 ## Supported platforms and architectures